wesleyduff/Blog-and-Tutorials/src/promise/cssGrid_pres/README.md

 - Content centering

 **Flexbox cures these issues**
-- Makes flex items grow to fill available space pr shrink to avoid overflow
+- Makes flex items grow to fill available space or shrink to avoid overflow
 - It give flexitems proportional dimensions
 - Flex items can be laid out in any direction, ordered according to visual preference (helps with responsive theming)